agarasia/SER516_Spring25_Teams_3_and_4_Frontend/README.md

 - Go to the Terminal and redirect to the root directory of this project.

-- Run this Docker command to build the application:
+- Run this Docker command to build the application (This command will pull all the latest backend services and latest frontend from DockerHub, build and run the entire application) :

 ```

-docker-compose up --build
+docker compose up

 ```